thesassway/thesassway.com/source/intermediate/using-source-maps-with-sass.html.markdown

 ### Firefox

-For Firefox users, source maps are only available in [Aurora](https://www.mozilla.org/en-US/firefox/aurora/), the pre-Beta build of Firefox.
-To enable source maps, right-click anywhere on the inspector's rule view or in the Style Editor to get a context menu, then select the `Show original sources` option.
+For Firefox users, source maps are in version 29.
+You can enable them in the `Toolbox Options` menu (the gear icon) or by right-clicking anywhere in the Style Inspector's rule view and selecting the `Show original sources` option.
 (More info is available at the [Mozilla blog](https://hacks.mozilla.org/2014/02/live-editing-sass-and-less-in-the-firefox-developer-tools/).)

 ### Safari